vignif/the-game/README.md

 # The Game
-Python implementation of The Game by steffen benndorf
+Python implementation of The Game by Steffen Benndorf

 ## How to run
 Tested with Python 3.7.7